Cheese and crackers

-Cheese and crackers, also known as cheese and biscuits in the UK, is a dish consisting of crackers paired with cheese.
-Historically the fare of sailors, soldiers, and pioneers, it had become a regular menu item in American restaurants and bars by the 1850s.
-Many types of cheeses are used, and it is often paired with wine.
-It may also be served with fruit products or preserves, or preserved meats, such as pepperoni or salami.
-Mass-produced cheese and crackers include Handi-Snacks, Ritz, Jatz and Lunchables.
+Cheese and crackers, also known as cheese and biscuits in the UK, is the pairing of crackers with cheese.
+Historically the fare of sailors, soldiers, and pioneers, cheese and crackers had become a common menu item in American restaurants and bars by the 1850s.
+Many different types of cheeses and crackers are used and the food is often paired with wine.
+Cheese and crackers may also be served with fruit preparations or preserves, pickles, stuffed olives and preserved meats, such as salami, pepperoni or various sausages.
+Mass-produced cheese and crackers include Ritz, Jatz, Lunchables and Lunchly.